HyperdustLab/HyperdustProtocol/README.md

 ## HyperAGI

-HyperAGI (was Hyperdust) is a Layer 2 solution on Bitcoin, focusing on decentralized AGI applications and fostering an autonomous cryptocurrency economy, with the ultimate goal of establishing Unconditional Basic Agent Income (UBAI).
-It inherits Bitcoin's robust security and decentralization, enhanced by the innovative Proof of Useful Work (PoUW) consensus mechanism.
+HyperAGI (was Hyperdust) is a Layer 3 AI solution Arbitrum One, focusing on decentralized AGI applications and fostering an autonomous cryptocurrency economy, with the ultimate goal of establishing Unconditional Basic Agent Income (UBAI).
+It inherits Ethereum's robust security and decentralization, enhanced by the innovative Proof of Useful Work (PoUW) consensus mechanism.

 Consumer-grade GPU nodes are invited to join the network without permission, enabling them to mine the native token, $HYPT, by performing PoUW tasks such as AI inference and 3D rendering.